 For better or worse, you always get what you pay for.

 Browsing various types of headphones, we actually learned some important stuff.
 First off, the sound quality is always a top priority.

 In general, headphones are superior to earphones in this regard.
 Nevertheless, to evaluate sound quality and performance, you should rely on more than just your gut instinct.
-Headphone driver, a component that creates sound plays a major part here.
-The bigger the driver is, the better your sound quality gets, and this is particularly true for the bass layer of audio.
+The headphone driver, a component that creates sound plays a major part here.
+The bigger the driver is, the better your sound quality gets, and this is particularly true for the base layer of audio.
 Drivers that are 40mm or more are a safe bet (for earphones the sweet spot is 15mm).

 Also, it’s never ideal to compromise on comfort, especially if you are a heavy user.
 In fact, going for a padded headband is a good idea because having naked plastic and metal on your head for hours can get really annoying and it‘s even worse when using pieces that are heavy.
 So, trying headphones on is preferable, although it’s not always possible (this is the case when shopping online).

 Last but not least, you need to make sure the headphones suit your daily habits and routines.
 Here, it pays off to factor in special features.